 Seal the floor (and odors) by painting with oil based floor paint.
 (The floors were in pretty bad shape, staining and them and covering them with clear polyurethane probably still would not make them look good, plus there was a time issue, since we had to move in immediately and therefore needed to be able to walk on the floors right away.)

 All in all, smell removal was a huge process.
-Though it was nice to choose wall colors for my new digs, my painting of every service of the house had very little to do with decor.
+Though it was nice to choose wall colors for my new digs, my painting of every surface of the house had very little to do with decor.
 No, my painting had to do with odor control.
 It had to be done.

 Not surprisingly, now I enjoy watching the show Hoarders on A&E, though I had never heard of it when I was cleaning my house.
 Watching now I’m never surprised when those Hoarders houses get a fresh coat of paint.
 It’s not a makeover, it’s a smellover.